Velipadinte Pusthakam

-Velipadinte Pusthakam is a 2017 Indian Malayalam-language action drama film directed by Lal Jose and written by Benny P. Nayarambalam.
+Velipadinte Pusthakam is a 2017 Indian Malayalam-language action comedy film directed by Lal Jose and written by Benny P. Nayarambalam.
 The film was produced by Antony Perumbavoor through Aashirvad Cinemas; it stars Mohanlal with Anoop Menon, Anna Rajan, Priyanka Nair, Siddique, Salim Kumar, Sanjeev M Pillai and Chemban Vinod Jose in supporting roles.
 Shaan Rahman composed the film's soundtrack and score.

 The film follows the lives of many people associated with a lesser-known seaside college.
 When a newly appointed vice principal acts in a fundraising film for his college, problems begin to rise as he unveils the truth behind a crime and gets absorbed in it.
 Principal photography took place between May and July 2017, primarily in the neighbourhoods of Thiruvananthapuram and Alappuzha in Kerala.

 Velipadinte Pusthakam was released in India on 31 August 2017.
 The song "Entammede Jimikki Kammal" from the film sung by Vineeth Sreenivasan and Renjith Unni was a viral hit attracting national and international attention for the first time in the Malayalam music industry.